Sweden Hated Donald Trump Long Before ‘Last Night In Sweden’ Incident

-Sweden has not been a fan of America’s new president Donald Trump even before the “last night in Sweden” incident.
+Sweden has not been a fan of President Donald Trump even before the “last night in Sweden” incident.

 President Donald Trump caused a great deal of confusion when he suggested to his supporters at a rally that something horrible had happened in Sweden the previous night when nothing had actually happened at all.